mmistakes/minimal-mistakes/_posts/2019-06-16-make-a-great-product-out-of-your-product-proposal.md

 ### 6.1 Time and material estimate

 First is the time and material estimate.
 Expect that a product team will have between 1 to 10 people at any given time.
 Anything more than 10 is becoming at risk of too much communication overhead.
 It is probably wiser to reduce the team size and reduce the set of features.
-If that's no possible, then consider splitting the product into two products.
+If that's not possible, then consider splitting the product into two products.

 Blended market hourly rates for outsourced people in India, Philippines, or Eastern Europe will range from $20 to $80.
 If the work is performed on site in US/Canada/Europe, expect to pay $60 to $250.
 Anything more than that you are most likely paying overhead costs to the staffing agency/consulting company.
 For instance, it is not unheard of to see hourly rates in the $1,000+ range for partners in prestigious consulting firms (similar to top law firms).